 This Weize model uses absorbed glass mat technology to protect the internal components from abuse without damaging the battery.
 The battery plates are dry coated, not submerged in liquid, so the battery won’t leak should its outer shell crack.
 The Weize YTX14 measures 5.91 inches long, 3.43 inches wide, and 5.71 inches high.

-This deep cycle battery by Interstate Batteries uses absorbed glass mat technology that resists spills and allows the battery to be installed multiple ways.
-With 35 amp hours, it offers excellent battery life before a recharge.
+From Interstate Batteries, this deep cycle model fits many different makes of lawn tractors and uses absorbed glass mat technology that resists spills and allows the battery to be installed multiple ways.
+With 35 amp hours, it offers excellent battery life before requiring a recharge.

-This battery features thicker lead plates that allow it to endure numerous discharges and recharges without causing damage, which makes it good for lawn tractors that see a lot of use.
-At 7.68 inches long, 5.16 inches wide, and 6.42 inches high, this battery fits many different makes of lawn tractors.
+This battery also features thicker lead plates that allow it to endure numerous discharges and recharges without causing damage, which makes it good for lawn tractors that see a lot of use.

 FAQs About Lawn Tractor Batteries